-To connect a printer using the printer connector, proceed as follows:
+To connect a printer using the USB connector, proceed as follows:

-- 1 Plug the printer cable (1) supplied with the printer into the docking station printer connector (2) identified by the 🕒 symbol. - 2 Plug the printer power cord (3) into an AC outlet.

-Before using the printer, you may need to change the Printer settings in the Sony Notebook Setup software.
+- 1 Plug an optional USB printer cable (1) into the USB connector (2) identified by the ψ symbol on your computer and printer. - 2 Plug the printer (3) power cord into an AC outlet. - Before using the printer, you may need to change the Printer settings in the Sony Notebook Setup software.